ThulaniThabethe/SecureStudentManagement/README.md

 •	The image URL is saved in Cosmos DB, not the image itself.
 4. Security
 •	Role-based Access:
-•	Likely enforced via Helpers/StudentAccessHelper.cs and controller logic.
+•	Enforced via Helpers/StudentAccessHelper.cs and controller logic.
 •	Input Validation:
 •	Validation scripts and logic in views and possibly in controllers/models.
 5. UI & Views